 Use faxzero to send a fax to your members of Congress

 SCRIPT: My name is XXX and my address and zip code is XXX.
 I am a proud member of Palm Beach Indivisibles.
 I demand that you stand up to Trump and pass a budget that doesn’t include billions for his border wall and other racist immigration policies.
 I demand that you protect the SNAP program and vote against any bill that would needlessly hurt millions of vulnerable American citizens by cutting funding or making them ineligible for assistance.
-I expect you to put your constituents ahead of politics and avoid a government shutdown.
+I do not want a government shut down because Congress continues to put politics ahead of the people.